Tips to help keep you and your family safe, healthy and warm so you can enjoy the cooler weather all winter long.

 Winter walking safety

-Eating and drinking during the holidays
+Eating, drinking or using substances during the holidays

 Food and alcohol are often present at many celebrations leading up to, and during the holidays.
 Read the articles below to help you steer clear of diet culture and, if you choose to consume alcohol this season, create a plan to lower your alcohol risk.